Shicheng-Guo/BIS180L_web/slides/Week2_Day1_BIS180L_Assignment.md

 incremental: true
 Assignments are to be turned in by pushing to a github repository

-I have created a private GitHub repository for each of you
+I will create a private GitHub repository for each of you for each assignment.
+Assignment 1 and 2 are available.

 Short version:
 * Clone the repository
-* Create a directory in the repository "Assignment 1"
-* Copy your markdown file into the directory
+* Move your file(s) into the directory
-* Add the file to be tracked
+* `Git add` the file to be tracked
-* Commit the change
+* `Git commit` the change
 * Push to github
 * On the webpage for your repository create an issue "Please Grade Assignment 1"